pombadev/bropages/README.md

             Disable colored output

         --no-paging
-            Control piping of the output through a pager
+            Disable piping of the output through a pager

-    -l, --lookup
-            Lookup an entry, bro, or just call bro This looks up entries in the http://bropages.org database.
-    -V, --version
+    -s, --search
+            Search if provided query exist in the database This searches for entries in the http://bropages.org database -V, --version
             Prints version information